Wollering/CTF-Assessment-Engine/docs/infrastructure-inventory.md

-# Assessment Engine - Infrastructure Map
+# Assessment Engine - Infrastructure Inventory

 This document provides a true step-by-step implementation guide for building the AWS infrastructure required for the Dynamic Challenge Assessment Engine.
 Each step builds upon the previous one, creating a complete system that enables automated assessment of AWS reliability challenges.